 Just as Brian Eno’s personal proclivity for effeminate clothing coincidentally converged with glam in the 1970s,4 whatever interests Stapleton and his cohorts have in drag and further representations are part of a cultural phenomenon just this side of mainstream in the 2010s.
 It appears to move beyond inclusion and tolerance on the one hand but raises questions of appropriation on the other.

 A sort of middle ground is discussed by Stapleton in his comments to IFC about the promo for “Don’t Be Afraid.”
-(It’s worth reading the entire brief interview, including his motivation for writing the song in the first place.)
+(It was worth reading the entire brief interview, including his motivation for writing the song in the first place, but IFC pulled the interview as of October 23, 2020.)
 Regarding the promo’s star, Mason Chambers King:

 He fits the aesthetic of our ideal for this record — he’s a non-denominational “genre” character.
 He is a musician, artist, model, and a good friend of mine, and he’s only 21 if you can believe that.
 Mason is a genuine, down-to-earth dude in reality, and the song is a very honest one; he responds to that kind of thing. […]

 I also picked Mason because I wanted the character to be androgynous; I wanted the record to be as well.

 Finer details concerning that “aesthetic” are not explained.
 Perhaps they don’t need to be?
 The song’s repeated line is “Don’t be afraid of my love.”
 Exactly.
 Stapleton follows this up later in the album with “Song for Nino,” which can be read as describing an intergenerational infatuation and/or one between two with different bodily ’bilities.
 Anon I’ll likely read that the song’s addressed to his chihuahua.